Chia-Network/cadt/README.md

 This project was formerly known as the Climate Warehouse and you may see this term used interchangeably with CADT.

+*Note that breaking changes are introduced in version 1.3.0 and those with older installs are encourage to uninstall and reinstall the CADT software.
+Please see the [release notes](https://github.com/Chia-Network/climate-warehouse/releases/tag/1.2.29) for more details.*

 ## User Guide

 The CADT application is designed to run 24/7, much like any other API.
 While it is possible to run it on-demand only when API requests need to be made, this guide assumes a permanently running solution.